-These financial statements have been prepared based upon conditions existing as at 31 March 2020 and consider those events occurring subsequent to that date that provide evidence of conditions that existed at the end of the reporting period.
-As the outbreak of the COVID-19 pandemic occurred before 31 March 2020 its impacts are considered an event that is indicative of conditions that arose prior to reporting period.
-Accordingly, as at the date of signing these financial statements, all reasonably known and available information with respect to the COVID-19 pandemic has been taken into consideration in the critical accounting estimates and judgements applied by Management and all reasonably determinable adjustments have been made in preparing these financial statements.
+It is not possible to estimate the full impact of the COVID-19 pandemic's short and long-term effects.
+As at the date of the signing of these financial statements, all reasonably known and available information with respect to the COVID-19 pandemic, has been taken into consideration and all reasonably determinable adjustments have been made in preparing these financial statements.